microsoftgraph/dotnet-aad-query-sample/README.md

 ## Code Architecture

 This app provides a good starting point for enterprise desktop applications that connects to Microsoft Graph.
-The implementation is a classic **WPF** [MVVM](https://docs.microsoft.com/windows/uwp/data-binding/data-binding-and-mvvm) app with *Views*, *ViewModels* and *Services*, using [.NET Community Toolkit](https://github.com/CommunityToolkit/dotnet) as MVVM framework.
+The uses [MVVM](https://docs.microsoft.com/windows/uwp/data-binding/data-binding-and-mvvm) pattern and [.NET Community Toolkit](https://github.com/CommunityToolkit/dotnet).
+There are two UI projects, one for [WPF](MsGraphSamples.WPF/) and one for [WinUI](MsGraphSamples.WinUI/).
+The WinUI project implements an advanced technique to iterate all pages of a response using [IAsyncEnumerable](https://learn.microsoft.com/en-us/archive/msdn-magazine/2019/november/csharp-iterating-with-async-enumerables-in-csharp-8) and [ISupportIncrementalLoading](https://learn.microsoft.com/uwp/api/windows.ui.xaml.data.isupportincrementalloading).
-Dependency Injection is implemented using [Microsoft.Extensions.DependencyInjection](https://docs.microsoft.com/aspnet/core/fundamentals/dependency-injection), supporting design-time data.
+Dependency Injection is implemented using [Microsoft.Extensions.DependencyInjection](https://docs.microsoft.com/aspnet/core/fundamentals/dependency-injection).
 **Nullable** and **Code Analysis** are enabled to enforce code quality.